Hug My Soul: Critical reception

-Tim Sendra from AllMusic described the song as "lush and sophisticated dance-pop".
-Larry Flick from Billboard commented, "Songs like "Hug My Soul" combine a familiar blend of airy modern pop with prominent dance beats and fairly aggressive execution."
+Tim Sendra from AllMusic complimented the song as "lush and sophisticated dance-pop".
+Larry Flick from Billboard magazine wrote, "Songs like 'Hug My Soul' combine a familiar blend of airy modern pop with prominent dance beats and fairly aggressive execution."
 In his weekly UK chart commentary, James Masterton said that Sarah Cracknell and the lads "return with what is probably not the most straightforward single they have ever released, moving away from the pretty pop tunes they have produced of late and going back to their ambient dub roots and the sort of sound that dominates their albums.
 No major surprises then and no large hits - for now."
+Ian Gittins from Melody Maker named it Single of the Week and a "ravishing, saccharine-and-switchblade lament".
+He praised Cracknell's "come-on tones ooze like honey over a twee-yet-tenuous plastic pop beat".
+Simon Price from the same publication declared it as "an impertinent rewrite" of 'More, More, More' that "swoons in the right places".

 Pan-European magazine Music & Media wrote, "Despite the six mixes to draw the attention of the dance-minded, it will always be a pop song.
-If you don't think you're ready, check out the lovely track "I Buy American Records"."
-James Hamilton from Music Weeks RM Dance Update viewed it as a "strings sawed breathy sweet shuffler".
+If you don't think you're ready, check out the lovely track 'I Buy American Records'."
+James Hamilton from Music Weeks RM Dance Update named it a "strings sawed breathy sweet shuffler" in his weekly dance column.
+David Quantick from NME felt it's "a proper tune".
+Another NME editor, Paul Moody, said the song, "which, for all its Sub Sub disco nuances and '70s soul flute fills, is little but a shuffle through Andrea True Connection's 'More, More, More'."
 Neil Spencer from The Observer called it a "chart contender" and "disco slick".
-Tony Cross from Smash Hits declared it as a "piece of pop perfection".
+Tony Cross from Smash Hits praised it as a "piece of pop perfection", while female pop-punk music duo Shampoo reviewed it for the magazine, giving it four out of five.